Phylogenetic latent space models for network data: Introduction

-The aforementioned advantages have motivated rapid and successful generalizations of latent space models for a single network in several important directions, including, in particular, dynamic regimes \citep[e.g.,][]{sarkar2006dynamic,durante2014nonparametric,sewell2015latent}, multilayer settings \citep[e.g.,][]{gollini2016joint,salter2017latent,macdonald2022latent} and replicated networks contexts \citep[e.g.,][]{durante2017nonparametric,wang2019common,arroyo2021inference}.
-Although these contributions provide routinely-implemented state-of-the-art extensions of the original formulation proposed by \citet{hoff2002latent}, the overarching focus remains on directly inferring~the nodes' latent features, rather than explicitly incorporating and learning higher-level informative architectures that regulate the formation process of these features.
-Advancements in this direction~would~not only facilitate improved borrowing of information among the feature vectors of different nodes, but~are also expected to open the avenues for inferring more nuanced, yet informative, structures characterizing complex multiscale network topologies.
-As will be clarified in Sections~\ref{sec_phy_51}--\ref{sec_phy_52}, these multiscale patters are inherent to several networks studied in practice, ranging from criminology \citep[e.g.,][]{calderoni2017communities,coutinho2020multilevel,campana2022studying} to neuroscience \citep[e.g.,][]{bullmore2009complex,bullmore2012economy,betzel2017multi}, and could be leveraged to learn yet-unexplored tree-based modular hierarchies among nodes that yield to the formation of such structures.
-As shown in Figures \ref{figure:crime_2} and \ref{figure:brain_2}, these tree-based structures have potential to unveil, for example, hidden organizational architectures of modern criminal networks and fundamental multiscale modules behind structural brain~connectivity.
+These advantages have motivated rapid and successful generalizations of latent space models for a single network in several important directions, including, in particular, dynamic regimes \citep[see, e.g.,][]{sarkar2006dynamic,durante2014nonparametric,sewell2015latent}, multilayer settings \citep[e.g.,][]{gollini2016joint,salter2017latent,macdonald2022latent} and replicated networks contexts \citep[e.g.,][]{durante2017nonparametric,wang2019common,arroyo2021inference}.
+Although these contributions provide routinely-implemented state-of-the-art extensions of the original formulation proposed by \citet{hoff2002latent}, the overarching focus remains on directly inferring~the nodes latent features, rather than explicitly incorporating and learning higher-level informative architectures that regulate the formation process of these features.
+Advancements~in this direction~would~not only improve borrowing of information across the feature vectors~of~the different nodes, but~would~also~open~the avenues for inferring more nuanced structures which characterize complex multiscale network topologies.
+As will be shown in Sections~\ref{sec_phy_51} and \ref{sec_phy_52}, these multiscale patterns are inherent~to~several~networks studied in practice, ranging from criminology \citep[see, e.g.,][]{calderoni2017communities,coutinho2020multilevel} to neuroscience \citep[e.g.,][]{bullmore2009complex,bullmore2012economy,betzel2017multi}, and could~be leveraged to learn unexplored tree-based~modular hierarchies across nodes that drive the formation~of such structures.
+As shown in Figures \ref{figure:crime_2} and \ref{figure:brain_2}, the inferred tree-based structures unveil, for example, hidden organizational architectures of modern criminal networks and fundamental multiscale modules~in~structural~brain~connectivity.